AlexandrosPanag/My_Python_Projects/Basics/README.md

 Walrus Operator ":=" allows you to assign values to variables within an expression including variables that do not yet exit

-Boolean Operator
----

-There are two Boolean values : True & False.
-They can be created by comparing values , for instance by using the equal operator ==.

 If_Else Statements
 ---